 Folias Music Lessons

 Under the leadership of Andrew Bergeron and Carmen Maret, Folias Music offers private lessons for students of all ages and abilities.
-With a specialization in flute, classical guitar, and composition, we offer personalized one-on-one instruction and group activities that focus on music creation as the guiding force to build discipline, self love, and cultural understanding.
+With a specialization in flute, classical guitar, and composition, we offer personalized one-on-one instruction and group activities that focus on music creation as a guide to build discipline, self love, and cultural understanding.
 Whether a newcomer to classical music, a beginner, college student, or returning adult, Folias Music helps bring out your full potential for creativity in music.

 Carmen and Andrew as Teachers